nrdave/dotfiles/README.md

 I'm not gonna bother describing an entire window manager config here, but it's mostly just the defaults with a custom background and changing the launcher to `fuzzel`.
 I also added a screenshot mode based on a config I found online - enter it using Super+P

+I also included handling of the XF86 keys for audio using wireplumber (because really, even Linux Mint defaults to Pipewire.
+Make the switch)

+I also have yadm alternate files for config options for individual systems (at this point, I only have a config for my laptop Arch install).
+For my laptop, I'm using brightnessctl to control brightness.

 Dependencies:

 - fuzzel
 - grim (in conjunction with slurp, screenshotting)
 - slurp
+- wireplumber (for audio control.
+I assume everyone uses Pipewire by now)
+- brightnessctl for my laptop config for brightness control
+- Waybar for the panel bar

+### Waybar

+The bar I use for Wayland compositors.
+Not gonna go in depth here yet.